walb-linux/walb-tools/doc/design.md

 +-----------------+
 ```

-This is a minimal layout for walb-tools.
+This is the minimal layout for a backup group.
 `s0` manages storage volumes, `p0` converts wlog data to wdiff data,
 and `a0` manages archive data.
 The host of `s0` and that of `a0` usually differs, while